 So, what are we to do?
 Well, we replace our kids ski gear of course.

-Since good-quality and fitting kids ski gear is essential for safety and good skiing technique, this can often be a daunting task.
+Since good-quality and good fitting kids ski gear is essential for safety and for good skiing technique, finding the right gear can often be a daunting task.
 Unfortunately, there is no exact rulebook that can help you find the perfect fit, and often you’ll need to find yourself in a ski shop at some point.

 While you will likely need a ski pro to get a perfect fit, there are a lot of things you can learn that will help you figure out if your kids ski gear is the right size.